The Lange Money Hour: Where Smart Money Talks

 Neale Godfrey: She doesn’t want to be involved, right?

 Jim Lange: Right, and I’ll tell you what I tell them.
-I do offer free initial consultations to figure out what needs to be done and how much it will cost.
+I do offer free initial consultations (for PA residents only) to figure out what needs to be done and how much it will cost.
 And I’m at the point now, well, if you don’t want to bring your spouse, I’m not interested in doing a free consultation with you because, even for me, if one person is more financially astute or more financially experienced, it’s probably equally important, if not more important, for both spouses to be there.

 Neale Godfrey: Well, I love that and what I do is, basically, I also want to discuss the children and as soon as that word is mentioned you’ll get both of them there.